-But let’s back up a few days because you’re going to want a reservation.
+Let’s back up a few days because you’re going to want a reservation.

-We barely had a moment to take in the light, airy, and surprisingly IKEA-filled atmosphere before a heavenly display of gluten was suddenly set before us.
+We barely had a moment to take in the light, airy, and somewhat IKEA-filled atmosphere before a heavenly display of gluten was suddenly set before us.
 An enamel tin of warm, clover-shaped milk bread and its salted butter companion was a wonderful welcome.
 It was a true feat, to take this photo – all of my instincts were screaming to eat the bread.

 And my instincts were right because Kindred’s milk bread is pillowy, salty perfection – it’s everything I want in a dinner roll and more.
 Michael and I looked at each other and agreed the meal could have ended with that, and we would have been satisfied.